Lessons Running Gemma 4 On-Device in a Multi-Agent Flutter App

 - Image description — reliably identifies scene content, reads text in images, recognizes UI elements

-- Audio transcription — Mandarin Chinese recognition is usable for short voice notes
+- Audio transcription — Mandarin recognition is usable for short voice notes

 - Unstructured text — summaries, insights, and narrative generation are reasonable for a model this size